 Our audit of Defence’s procurement of fuels and lubricants found that Defence had designed and implemented an effective competitive tender process, which was informed by a detailed understanding of both the business need and how best to articulate this to the market in tender documentation, and in assessment of responses, including through the use of specialist expertise.
-However, Defence did not to fully capitalise on its understanding of the market as it did not develop a negotiation strategy to maximise value for money.
+However, Defence did not fully capitalise on its understanding of the market as it did not develop a negotiation strategy to maximise value for money.

 The fuels tender and evaluation process completed by Defence in 2015 was designed to produce a value for money outcome.
 Defence ran an open tender process, conducted detailed evaluation of tenders, considered price and non-price value, and applied an industry standard fuel pricing methodology.
 Defence did not have in place a strategy to negotiate certain cost components despite having potentially valuable information to negotiate lower prices, including external expert advice about the elements in the pricing methodology that had the greatest capacity for negotiation.
 As a consequence, Defence did not seek to negotiate a reduction in tendered prices at the negotiation phase.
 This compromised Defence’s ability to demonstrate that value for money was maximised.
 Given the volumes of fuel consumed, even relatively small price reductions, which could potentially have been achieved through negotiation, would have delivered additional savings to the Commonwealth.

 The audit of the Australian Electoral Commission’s (AEC) procurement of services for the 2016 Federal Election found that insufficient emphasis was given to open and effective competition as a means of demonstrably achieving value for money.
 Specialist expertise was not utilised and therefore knowledge of the industry and potential options available were not sufficiently considered.

 - sought to encourage competition amongst transport providers but at times struggled to achieve value for money